Aldrech Ramos

-John Aldrech Ramos (born April 3, 1988) is a Filipino professional basketball player for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
-At 6'6", he plays both the small forward and power forward positions.
+John Aldrech Ramos (born April 3, 1988) is a Filipino professional basketball player for the San Juan Knights of the Maharlika Pilipinas Basketball League (MPBL).
+At 6'6", he plays both the power forward and center positions.
 Ramos is also a decent outside shooter.
 He was part of the FEU Tamaraws team who played back to back finals in seasons 73 and 74 against the Ateneo Blue Eagles.

 College career

 Ramos spent his college career in FEU for four years.
 During his sophomore campaign, he tallied a double-double including a collegiate career high 22 points with 13 rebounds on a 90-63 blowout against UST Growling Tigers on August 6, 2009.
-On his third year with the Tamaraws, he averaged 10.8 points, 8.2 rebounds and 1.8 blocks per game helping the number one seed Tamaraws to a 12-2 record.
+On his third year with the Tamaraws, he averaged 10.8 points, 8.2 rebounds and 1.8 blocks per game helping the number one seed Tamaraws to a 12–2 record.
 He finished third in MVP voting that year, losing to his teammate RR Garcia.